Neuromuscular ReEducation is a technique used by physical therapists to restore normal body movement patterns.

 To eliminate many of the symptoms that a patient presents with during their treatment time, it is critical to re-establish normal kinesthetic sense and proprioception of the Cervical, Thoracic, Lumbar spine, and Appendicular skeleton.
 When these neurological characteristics are not functioning properly, a patient cannot maintain proper posture and many of the muscles of the involved area do not function properly.
 Pain, inflammation, and swelling due to surgery or injury can lead to loss of neuromuscular control and abnormal movement.

 Many of our patients have general tenderness and decreased motion of a joint(s).
 A joint needs to have full motion to be fully functional.
 If the joint does have full range of motion, weakness and functional limitations will develop over time.
 This time period is different for every patient, normally several weeks to months when the symptoms are not treated properly.
 Any loss of motion and strength needs to be addressed to eliminate the patient’s symptoms and correct the underlying problem.
 However, re-education of the nervous system must occur prior to developing enough strength and motion to regain full function.
 Without the neuromuscular reeducation process, “normal” movement patterns are unlikely to be re-established.

 Neuromuscular re-education plays a major role in the rehabilitation of our patients.
 Using the proper techniques, activities and exercises on an injured body part will prevent acute injury from developing into a chronic problem.

 At PREP Performance Center, we look at the patient as a whole and address all aspects of the dysfunction to help the patient achieve her or his maximal rehabilitation potential, and to be the best they can be in performing all of their functional activities.
-Request Free Consult at Lincoln Square, Irving Park, Lakeview, Horner Park, Roscoe Village & Ravenswood Chicago, IL centers!
+Contact PREP Performance Center at Lincoln Square, Irving Park, Lakeview, Horner Park, Roscoe Village & Ravenswood Chicago, IL centers!